945 Madison Avenue: Architecture

-The five-story building, as stated in 1964, counters gravity as well as uniformity, poor lighting, crowded space, and a lack of identity (most of which were issues for the Whitney's prior spaces).
+The design of the five-story building, as stated in 1964, was intended to counteract gravity as well as uniformity, poor lighting, crowded space, and a lack of identity (most of which were issues for the Whitney's prior spaces).
 The building utilizes "close-to-earth" materials that weather over time, intended to express age beautifully.
 Breuer chose coarse granite, split slate floors, bronze doors and fittings, and teakwood.